Pallas (freedman): Manumitted as Freedman

+Emperor Gaius "Caligula"

+On 16 March 37 AD, the Death of Emperor Tiberius saw Caligula (r.
+37–41) become the new emperor.
+He was the grandson of Antonia Minor.

+On 1 May 37 AD, the death of Antonia Minor (aged 72) saw her son Claudius inherited her estates and household members.
+In accordance with tradition, he became the master and patron (pater familias) of all the clients belonging to the Antonii-family, with Pallas becoming his client.

+Pallas accumulated wealth and is listed as owning land in Egypt during that period, possibly as a reward for his servitude.
+Unfortunately, our sources for this period are limited as Tacitus's books on the reign of Caligula are lost.

+On 21 January 41 AD, the Assassination of Caligula led to the dramatic installation of Claudius as the new emperor, making Pallas a central figure running his masters estates and finances, and establishing a centralized imperial buraucracy.

+Imperial Court

+Emperor Claudius

+During the reign of Emperor Claudius (r.
+41–54), the Imperial Court was heavily centralized with Greek freedmen running the bureaucracy, reducing the power of the Senate.
+At the head of this bureaucracy was Pallas as the Sectretary of Treasury (A rationibus) controlling the fiscus, Narcissus who was the Secretary of the Correspondence (Ab epistulis) and Callistus as the Secretary of Petitions (A libellis).
+While ancient historians like Tacitus and Suetonius portrayed Claudius as a "pawn" of his former slaves, he used them to build a highly efficient, centralized government that functioned independently of the Senate.

+Secretary of the Treasury (A rationibus)

 As a freedman, Pallas rose to great heights in the imperial government.
 From the beginning of Claudius' reign, the Senate was openly hostile to him, which forced him to centralize power.
 The daily maintenance of the empire was too much for one man, so Claudius divided it up among his trusted freedmen.
-Pallas was made secretary of the treasury.
+Pallas was made secretary of the treasury (A rationibus).
 He did this job with such efficiency that Cornelius Scipio proposed before the Senate that he be rewarded.
 The position apparently enabled Pallas to reward himself as well, and was rewarded by the Senate of 15 million sesterces; he is cited by Tacitus to have a personal fortune of 300 million sesterces as he is later listed as one of the richest men of the time by Pliny the Elder.
 Historians acknowledge that he never embezzled directly from the imperial account, and his wealth may have come from his financial acumen.
 Some ancient historians claim he was able to control the emperor through his high-ranking position, but this is probably not the case.
 This is shown when he could not prevent his fellow freedman-administrator Polybius from being executed for treason.